 The bill also requires the Division of Equal Employment Opportunity and Affirmative Action in the Civil Service Commission, in consultation with various national and State law enforcement agencies, to conduct a Statewide diversity analysis of the ethnic and racial make-up of all law enforcement agencies in the State.
 The division will submit a written report to the Governor and the Legislature one year after the effective date of the bill.

-As reported by the committee, this bill is identical to Assembly Bill No. 4598, which the committee also reported on this date with committee amendments.
+As reported by the committee, Senate Bill No. 2767 (1R) is identical to Assembly Bill No. 4598 (1R), which also was reported by the committee on this date.